markwal/GpxUi/README.md

 ## Notes

-The setup added gpx.exe to your path, so you can easily add it as a post processor to Slic3r:
+The setup added gpx.exe to your path, you can use this to aid in making plugins for various slicers.
+Unfortunately Slic3r needs an absolute path to its post processing scripts so it can check to make sure it exists and is executable.
+Setup also created an lnk file so that you can point Slic3r at the latest installed version.

+To add gpx as a post processor to Slic3r (makes an x3g whenever you export to gcode):

   1. Put Slic3r into expert mode via File.Preferences from the menu bar and restart Slic3r
   2. Choose "Print Settings" tab, "Output options" panel
-  3. In "Post-processing scripts" type "gpx.exe" all by itself without quotes or parameters
+  3. In "Post-processing scripts" type "c:\users\<yourusernamehere>\appdata\local\GpxUi\gpx.exe.lnk" all by itself without quotes or parameters and with your own user name instead of <yourusernamehere>

-It added to the end of your path, so if you have a gpx.exe somewhere else on your machine and on your path, it won't read the settings you set in GpxUi because the other one will win and it won't know where these settings are.

 You can switch the settings around and gpx.exe will just use whatever you saved last.
 Settings are also saved when you use GpxUi to translate a file.